efixler/scrape/README.md

 ### API

-#### batch
+#### batch [POST]
 Returns the metadata for the supplied list of URLs.
 Returned metadatas are not guaranteed to be in the same order as the request.

-Errors behave differently in single (`extract`) vs `batch` mode.
-In `batch` mode, an error that prevents the entire request from executing will result in a 4xx or 5xx error code with error message in the result body (like `extract`), but errors for individual pages will result in an error message getting included in the metadata object for that URL; most of the remaining metadata will likely be empty.

-The `Error` key will be absent for pages that have no errors.
-Testing for the presence of the `Error` key in a page metadata object is sufficient to indicate that there was an error extracting data from that page.
+The `batch` endpoint behaves indentically to the `extract` endpoint in all ways except two:
+1. The endpoint returns an array of the JSON payload described above
+1. When individual items have errors, the request will still return with a 200 status code.
+Inspect the payload for individual items to determine the status of an individual item request.

 | Param | Description | Required |
 | -------- | ------ | ----------- |
 | urls | A JSON array of the urls to fetch | Y |

 #### extract [GET, POST]
 Fetch the metadata and text content for the specified URL.
-Errors will be reported using HTTP error codes.
-The `Error` key should be absent (behavior subject to change).

 Returns JSON payload as decribed above.

+If the server encounters an error fetching a requested URL, the status code for the request will be set to 422 (Unprocessable Entity).
+This may change.

+The returned JSON payload will include a `StatusCode` field in all cases, along with an `Error` field when there's an error fetching or parsing the requested content.

 | Param | Description | Required |
 | -------- | ------ | ----------- |